 Embedded timelines are an easy way to embed Tweets on your website in a compact, linear view.
-Choose between a profile timeline to get the latest Tweets from a Twitter account, or a List timeline containing a curated list of Twitter accounts.
+Choose between a profile timeline to get the latest Tweets from a Twitter account, or a List timeline containing a curated list of Tweets from your favorite Twitter accounts.

 A profile timeline displays the latest Tweets from the specified (public) Twitter account.

 A list timeline displays the latest Tweets from a curated, public list of Twitter accounts.
 The timeline includes a header displaying the list’s name, description, and curator.
 To create lists on Twitter.com, the Twitter app, or in TweetDeck, learn more here.

 How to add an embedded timeline to your website